 The towel ring was also replaced.

 One of my favorite updates was removing the builder grade mirror, and replacing it with an ornate silver mirror that I found at Marshall's.
+I had contemplated just framing it in like I did here, but once I found this mirror I decided I like it better.

-I didn't want to spend $130 to replace our faucet, so instead I removed the handles and drain stopper and spray painted them.
-I tried used the best silver spray paint I've come across.
-It has a beautiful sheen to it and is super durable.
-Rather then take the whole thing off, I used a silver metallic paint pen and brushed it around the gold parts on the bottom and at the tip of the spout.
-You can order the silver pen here
+I removed the handles and drain stopper and spray painted them with this silver spray paint and then I used this metallic paint pen (affiliate links) and brushed it around the gold parts on the bottom and at the tip of the spout.
+The whole upgrade cost me so much less than it would have if I had replaced the faucet, and it's held up great!

 Another fave part of the bathroom is the bird art gallery wall I created.
-For free.

 Print.
 Frame.
 Hang.
 ART.